mhcho4096/phylosophos/README.md

 Please navigate to the downloaded repository directory before proceeding.

-A script for initialization and update is phylosophos_initialize_update.py.
+A script for initialization and update is **phylosophos_initialize_update.py**.
 This script will download raw taxonomic metadata from Catalogue of Life (CoL), Encyclopedia of Life (EoL), and NCBI Taxonomy, and then process it into reference files.
 You may execute this script as:

 <pre><code>python phylosophos_initialize_update.py [optional_update_parameter]</code></pre>

 For initialization purposes, the optional parameter will not affect downstream processes.
 It is possible for Catalogue of Life and Encyclopedia of Life to change the name of the metadata file in their FTP server.
-If this happens, please change file names in the phylosophos_initialize_update.py (see lines 76 & 77) as appropriate.
+If this happens, please change file names in the **phylosophos_initialize_update.py** (see lines 76 & 77) as appropriate.

 In addition, there was an instance when the taxonomic databases changed the format of their metadata, making the initialization script non-functional.
 If this happens, please notify me immediately (see contact information).

 ## Taxonomic reference update guide

-Again, taxonomic reference update uses phylosophos_initialize_update.py script.
+Again, taxonomic reference update uses **phylosophos_initialize_update.py** script.
 You may execute this script as:

 <pre><code>python phylosophos_initialize_update.py 1</code></pre>

-In this case, optional update parameter affects the downstream process: by default, if a database metadata file is found in the /external files directory, the metadata download step is skipped to reduce processing time (allowing manual download of reference metadata).
+In this case, optional update parameter affects the downstream process: by default, if a database metadata file is found in the **/external files** directory, the metadata download step is skipped to reduce processing time (allowing manual download of reference metadata).
 If an integer value other than 0 is given as an optional argument, the update script will start downloading the reference metadata file, overriding any pre-existing data.

 ## Usage guide

-PhyloSophos analysis could be performed by executing phylosophos_core.py script.
-Please make sure to put your input file inside the "/input" directory before proceeding.
+PhyloSophos analysis could be performed by executing **phylosophos_core.py** script.
+Please make sure to put your input file inside the **/input** directory before proceeding.
 You may execute this script as:

 <pre><code>python phylosophos_core.py [[optional_parameter_type] [optional_parameter_value]]</code></pre>